What does the Bible say about man’s relationship with God?

 There is a God

 There is a God who is the creator of all things and to whom all of creation is accountable.
 Of the many characteristics, we know first, that God is HOLY (Isaiah 43:15).
 He is unlike anything in all of creation.
 He transcends all else and cannot be known except by His personal revelation.
 Second, God is JUST.
 In His righteous perfection He is without sin (Proverbs 17:15).
 Because all sin is rebellion against Him as the perfect creator it must be judged.
 His judgment is perfect judgment based upon His perfect righteousness.
-Third, God is GRACIOUS (Titus 2:11).
+Third, God is MERCIFUL (Titus 3:3-7).
 Without violating His perfect justice God took measures that made it possible to extend mercy and grace to the guilty.

 Man sins against God